Original Hildegard recipe for 45 years

 Recommended by naturopaths & doctors

-Yarrow (botanically Achillea millefolium) is one of the best-known medicinal plants in Europe.
-People have used it for centuries as a tea, tincture, or extract for all sorts of purposes—from digestion to hormonal balance and mental well-being.
+Yarrow (botanical name Achillea millefolium) is one of the best-known plants in European herbal tradition.
+People have been using it for centuries as a tea, tincture, or extract, making it a staple in classic herbal lore.

-Yarrow’s effects are mainly due to its rich plant-based ingredients: essential oils, bitter compounds, flavonoids, and tannins.
-These make it a classic in botanical and natural remedies for a variety of uses.
+Yarrow is packed with plant-based ingredients: essential oils, bitter compounds, flavonoids, and tannins.
+These make it a key part of many traditional herbal recipes.

 How do you make yarrow tea?